-The Aurola sound machine is a low-cost device which failed to impress me.
+The Aurola sound machine (see on Amazon) is a low-cost device which didn’t blow me away.
 There are several design flaws that make it less easy to use than many other sound machines, and the quality of the speaker and recordings is underwhelming.

 It’s useful that it has a headphone jack, and a couple of the sounds are okay.
 But the Aurola is a device which is unlikely to last the test of time once you’ve had enough of the short loops and the basic speaker.

 - Headphone jack for private listening.